10 minutes Reading time

 20 pages Length

-This is our Discount Stores Market Performance Report for 2019.
+This is our Discount Stores Market Performance Report.
 We’ve analysed the top 42 discount store websites to see who’s performing best for key performance metrics and where others could improve.

 We look at various performance indicators across the board including SEO visibility and page speed as well as aspects which are sometimes overlooked such as social presence.
 In the report you’ll also find the highest competition keywords in your landscape and the ones with the best opportunity.
 We’ve done our own analysis to highlight the biggest wins you can take from this.

 The best way to read this analysis is by having the report open alongside.
 So, if you haven’t already downloaded it, fill in the form above and get all the data delivered to your inbox.

 It’s been mostly losses for discount store sites in terms of visibility this year.

 The top ten sites were: